GeneralBots/botbook/src/07-gbapp/dependencies.md

 ## Feature Management

-BotServer uses feature flags to enable optional functionality, allowing users to compile only what they need.
+botserver uses feature flags to enable optional functionality, allowing users to compile only what they need.

 ### Current Features